 Guaranteed insurability option

-If you think you may eventually need to increase your coverage, you may be eligible for a guaranteed insurability option.
+If you think you may eventually need to increase your coverage, you might want to consider a policy with a guaranteed insurability option.
 This option allows you to purchase additional coverage without having to go through the underwriting process all over again.
 It is generally only available through permanent life insurance policies.

 Disability waiver of premium